BioDepot/BioDepot-workflow-builder/README.md

 The Bwb no-vnc container launches a mini-webserver that is accessed using your browser.
 The server uses fluxbox [http://fluxbox.org/], a compact windows manager to provide a graphical user interface similar to Windows or the MacOS.
 Fluxbox provides full graphical support using X11 to render the graphics internally on the server.
 Bwb uses the GUIdock-X11 system to allow containerized apps (i.e Jupyter, gnumeric)  to export graphic output to the server's internal screen.
 The noVNC protocol is then used to transfer the internally rendered screen to your browser and HTML5 commands draw the graphics on your browser.

-### Basic window manpulations
+### Basic window manipulations

- The Bwb application is started automatically upon starting the docker container.
+ The Bwb application is started automatically upon starting the Docker container.
 The window can be minimized, maximized/restore and closed using the buttons in the left hand corner.
 These are the same buttons available in standard Windows, MacOS and Linux windowing systems.
 The window can also be resized by clcking on the middle button to unmaximize and then dragging the lower right hand corner.

 Clicking on the left minimize button of th window hides the window and reveals the background.
 The window can be restored by clicking on the panels in the lower toolbar.
 Clicking on the right close button closes the application.
 It, however, does not quit the container.